mzakocs/qualcomm_baseband_scripts/README.md

 # qualcomm_baseband_scripts
-Collection of scripts for reversing Qualcomm baseband / modem firmware All offsets/addresses in the scripts have been updated to the Pixel 5 March firmware.
-All offsets will need to be changed if using a different binary.
+Collection of scripts for reversing Qualcomm baseband / modem firmware

+All offsets/addresses in the scripts have been updated to the Pixel 5 March firmware and need to be changed if using a different version.

 # Merging
 `merge_modem_firmware.py` Merges all of the `modem.b**` (`modem.b00`, `modem.b01`, etc.) files into a single monolithic binary named `modem.bin`.
 This makes it much easier to load into IDA and Ghidra.